jterrats/profiler/messages/profiler.docs.md

 Specify the output directory for the generated Markdown documentation files.
 Defaults to 'profile-docs' in the project root.

+# flags.exclude-managed.summary

+Exclude metadata from managed packages in documentation.

+# flags.exclude-managed.description

+When enabled, filters out metadata components that belong to managed packages (identified by namespace prefixes like "namespace\_\_ComponentName") from the generated documentation.
+This makes documentation cleaner by hiding managed package permissions that may not be relevant to your implementation.

 # examples

 - Generate documentation for all profiles in the project: